flott/kingco-opengeodata/README.md

 # kingco-opengeodata

-**This isnt ready to use yet!!!**
+**This isn't ready to use yet!!!**

 Tools for converting [King County's public GIS data](https://www5.kingcounty.gov/gisdataportal/) into modern open source formats.
-Its essentially a wrapper for `ogr2ogr` to loop over multiple file geodatabases.
+It's essentially a wrapper for `ogr2ogr` to loop over multiple file geodatabases.

 ## Downloading and organizing the data